Eighties (song)

 "Eighties" is the lead single from English post-punk band Killing Joke's fifth studio album, Night Time (1985), produced by Chris Kimsey.
-The song had been premiered during a three track live performance for UK TV show the Tube in December 1983.
+The song had been premiered during a three track live performance for UK TV show The Tube in December 1983.
 Upon its release, the single reached No. 60 in the UK Singles Chart.

 A short snippet of "Eighties" was the opening theme to the 2002 sitcom That '80s Show.
 It was used for a party scene in the 1985 movie Weird Science.
 It is also used as the theme song for the Investigation Discovery series The 1980s: The Deadliest Decade.
 It was also used as the music at the closing credits of Season 1, Episode 6, "Bent", of The Lincoln Lawyer.

+Reception

+A retrospective review of AllMusic said: "Guitarist Geordie Walker shines on "Eighties," playing cyclical and repetitive riffs, each one a variation or inversion of the song's main theme, and each one a hook unto itself".

 Release

-The studio version was released in April 1984 by E.G. Records as a 12-inch and 7-inch single.
+The studio version was released in late March 1984 by E.G. Records as a 12-inch and 7-inch single.
 The 12-inch single A-side featured the track "Eighties (Serious Dance Mix)" with "Eighties" and "Eighties (The Coming Mix)" as B-sides.
 The 7-inch single exempted the "Serious Dance Mix" and instead, featured "Eighties" as the A-side.
 Also, the 7-inch single was sold with a bonus 7-inch single of "Let's All Go (to the Fire Dances)".